bitburner-official/bitburner-src/src/Documentation/ui/doc/programming/learn.md

-# Learn to Program in Javascript
+# Learn to Program in JavaScript

 ## For Beginner Programmers